need4swede/wiki-go/data/documents/playback/trident-player/troubleshooting/document.md

 **For network streaming:**
 - Check your connection speed to the server
 - Try a wired Ethernet connection
-- Increase buffer size: Settings > Playback
+- Enable **Full Video Caching** (Settings > Playback > Advanced) on high-latency connections

 **For 4K/HDR content:**
-- Use the "High Quality" buffer preset
+- Ensure your network can handle the bitrate (check the Info tab in the Playback Menu)
-- Ensure your network can handle the bitrate
+- Drop the Quality setting in the Playback Menu if it can't